 This VPN router features a Gigabit firewall, site-to-site VPN, and various remote access VPN technologies.
 It supports up to 50 IPsec tunnels and five OpenVPN tunnels for iOS and Android users.
 It comes with four LAN ports, one WAN port, and one port that’s shared for DMZ and WAN2.

-These are the best VPN routers you can get your hands on in our opinion, although we’re sure there are plenty of other great options available.
-Did we overlook a router with VPN for this list?
-Let us know in the comments.
+These are our picks for the best VPN routers you can get your hands on, although we’re sure there are plenty of other great options available.
+We’ll update this post with new models once they launch.